peterhinch/micropython-micropower/README.md

 ```

 The following code fragment illustrates the use of JSON to save an arbitrary Python object to
 backup RAM and restore it on a subsequent wakeup.
-Usage with the pickle module is similar and
+Usage with the pickle module in the MicroPython
-produces almost identical data volumes.
+library is similar and produces almost identical data volumes.

 ```python
 from upower import bkpram